 The Canary Islands have numerous Internet providers offering different installation and maintenance services with rates to fit the connection needs of each remote worker.
 These are generally cheaper than in the rest of Spain because of the tax rate applied in the islands, the IGIC, which is 7% compared to 21% VAT).
 From portable wireless devices or networks to fibre optic networks or installation of satellite dishes in rural areas (orography permitting).

-When the technological conditions are right, productivity increases.
-This leaves workers more free time to spend on hobbies and explore new places to fully immerse themselves in the Canarian way of life
+When the technological conditions are right, productivity increases and with it one’s ability to have free time to devote to hobbies or discovering new places and becoming fully immersed in the Canarian lifestyle.

 These are all important factors considered by the many remote workers who choose the Canary Islands as an Atlantic Hub for work.